pkheisig/laira2/README.md

-# Literature AI Research Assistant
+# LAIRA — Literature AI Research Assistant

-A powerful research assistant application that helps you analyze and search through academic literature using AI-powered embeddings and natural language processing.
+Flask web app to upload sources, embed them with a local vector store, and chat with context grounded in your documents using Google Gemini.

 ## Features